 For each topic listed, there will be a classroom lecture/discussion and a demonstration of related accounting procedures.
-Relevant textbook readings and problems will be assigned to test the student's knowledge, understanding and application of the material.
-Students are encouraged to supplement their studying with Connect.
-Important information, announcements and unofficial grades will be posted on Moodle.
-Please refer to the myGPRC account for final term grades.
+I will assign relevant textbook readings and problems and test your knowledge, understanding and application of the material.
+This is a 3 credit course with 3 lecture and 2 lab hours per week.
+The allocation is at the instructor's sole discretion, i.e., Fridays will not be solely lab time.
+You will supplement your studying with Connect.
+Assignments will be completed on Connect.

+Important information, announcements and grades will be posted on Moodle.
+The grades posted on Moodle are not final.
+Check your GPRC account for your final term grade.